Daniel Pearl: Arrests

 On March 19, 2007, Ahmed Omar Saeed Sheikh's lawyers cited Khalid Sheikh Mohammed's confession as part of an appeal in defense of their client.
 They said they had always acknowledged that their client played a role in Pearl's murder, but they had argued that Khalid Sheikh Mohammed was the actual murderer.
 They plan to feature Mohammed's confession as central in their appeal of their client's death sentence.

 According to an investigative report published in January 2011 by Georgetown University, the Federal Bureau of Investigation used vein matching to determine that the perpetrator in the video of the killing of Pearl was most likely Mohammed, identifying him through a "bulging vein" running across his hand that was visible in the video.
 Federal officials had been concerned that Mohammed's confession obtained through waterboarding would not hold up in court.
 They intended to use this forensic evidence to bolster their case that he had murdered Pearl.

 A Pakistani official announced on March 19, 2013, that another suspect was captured in connection with Pearl's murder and was in police custody.
 Pakistan's Inter Services Public Relations Directorate confirmed the arrest by a paramilitary unit known as the Pakistan Rangers.

 On April 24, 2019, Pakistan arrested the last suspect involved in the murder, named Azam Jan.
 Azam Jan had eluded the authorities for two decades and was responsible for several terrorist attacks inside Pakistan.

-Court proceedings 2020/2021
+Court proceedings

-On April 2, 2020, The High Court of Pakistan's Southern Province of Sindh vacated the 2007 murder conviction of Omar Said Sheikh and his three co-conspirators (i.e., Fahad Nasim Ahmed, Syed Salman Saqib and Sheikh Mohammad Adil).
-The High Court reduced their sentences to a 7-year prison term for kidnapping that was counted as time served.
-At the time, Omar Sheikh had been awaiting the death penalty and his co-conspirators were serving life sentences.
+On April 2, 2020, The High Court of Pakistan's Southern Province of Sindh vacated the 2007 murder conviction of Omar Saeed Sheikh and his three co-conspirators (i.e., Fahad Nasim Ahmed, Syed Salman Saqib and Sheikh Mohammad Adil).
+The High Court reduced their sentences to a 7-year prison term for kidnapping, counting their prison detainment as time served.
+At the time, Omar Saeed Sheikh had been awaiting the death penalty and his co-conspirators were serving life sentences.